 Businesses and individuals are becoming more aware of the importance of monitoring the air they breathe, both for the benefits to health and the improvements in performance.

-Monitoring radon and IAQ means that you have detailed information about the air you and your family breathe.
+Monitoring radon and indoor air means that you have detailed information about the air you and your family breathe.
 You can access the data via a simple app, or user-friendly dashboard that will provide tips about eliminating any problems.

 A supply of fresh air is key to improving your indoor environment.
 In winter, when it isn’t always possible to open a window or door, this might mean using a ventilation system.